mingyyy/progress/learned_concepts.md

 Then, we close the session: ctrl+c, web is not working after this.
-Next we test gunicorn to run our server when we are on the session: $ gunicorn --bind 0.0.0.0:8000 djitter.wsgi Again, the web app is running...
+Next we test gunicorn to run our server when we are on the session: $ gunicorn --bind 0.0.0.0:8000 djitter.wsgi if not working, check if django is installed:
+$ sudo apt pip install django
+Again, the web app is running...

 ~/$ is the root